lk-geimfari/secrets.clj/README.md

 See [«Recipes and best practices»](#recipes-and-best-practices) for more usage examples.

-## How many bytes should tokens use?

-To be secure against brute-force attacks, tokens need to have sufficient randomness.
-You can explicitly specify how much randomness is used for tokens by giving an int argument to the various `token-*` functions.

-Otherwise, if no argument is provided the `token-*` functions will use a reasonable default instead, namely — 32.

 ## Recipes and best practices
 This section shows recipes and best practices for using secrets to manage a basic level of security.